AdobeDocs/analytics.en/help/implement/id/appmeasurement.md

 >Adobe advises against using this method to identify visitors.

 If your organization does not use the Visitor ID Service, AppMeasurement uses its own form of visitor identification.
 When a visitor arrives to your site for the first time, the library checks for a [`s_vi`](https://experienceleague.adobe.com/en/docs/core-services/interface/data-collection/cookies/analytics) cookie.
 This cookie is set at the domain matching [`trackingServerSecure`](/help/implement/vars/config-vars/trackingserversecure.md) (for HTTPS) or [`trackingServer`](/help/implement/vars/config-vars/trackingserver.md) (for HTTP).

 * If you participate in the [Managed certificate program](https://experienceleague.adobe.com/en/docs/core-services/interface/data-collection/adobe-managed-cert), your tracking server would typically be a first-party domain, making `s_vi` cookies first-party.
-   * If you do not participate in the Managed certificate program, tracking server is typically a subdomain of `omtrdc.net` or `2o7.net`, making the `s_vi` cookie a third-party cookie.
+* If you do not participate in the managed certificate program, tracking server is typically a subdomain of `adobedc.net`, `omtrdc.net`, or `2o7.net`, making the `s_vi` cookie a third-party cookie.
 Due to modern browser privacy practices, third-party cookies are rejected by most browsers.
 Once rejected, AppMeasurement attempts to set a first-party fallback cookie (`fid`) instead.

 If you correctly set `trackingServerSecure`, then no further visitor identification measures are required.